 + Drains water extremely fast (on average takes approximately 20 minutes)

 + Removes water more efficiently than a garden hose

 1. Flush the lines

 Before draining, it is important to get rid of the dirt accumulated on the pipes.
-Flush lines product will deal with this task easily.
-You just need to add the product into hot tub water (according to a hot tub’s volume) and let it circulate for 30 minutes at high speed.
+Flush lines products will deal with this task easily.
+You just need to add the products into hot tub water (according to a hot tub’s volume) and let it circulate for 30 minutes at high speed.
 You could also leave it overnight at low speed.

 2. Turn the power off

 The combination of electricity and water is hazardous.
 Besides, the pump motor may also get damaged if it is running in an empty hot tub.

 - Find a drain plug, it is usually at the bottom or at the corner of a hot tub.

 - Attach the garden hose and run the hose to the place you are going to drain the water.